testsigmahq/testsigma-docs/src/pages/docs/getting-started/introduction-community.md

 ---
 title: "Intro: Testsigma Community Edition"
-metadesc: "What is Testsigma Cloud and how to get started with it."
+meta_desc: "What is Testsigma Cloud and how to get started with it."
 order: 1.2
 page_id: "Introduction to Testsigma Community Edition"
 warning: false